-On Aug.
-13, 2021, the CDC published recommendations that people who are moderately to severely immunocompromised should receive an additional dose of mRNA COVID-19 vaccine after receiving the primary two-dose series.
-This three-dose regimen is considered the primary series for immunocompromised individuals.
+On April 24, 2023, the CDC published recommendations that people who are moderately to severely immunocompromised should receive an additional dose of bivalent mRNA COVID-19 vaccine at least 2 months following a bivalent COVID-19 vaccine.

 About 2.7 percent of Americans have a condition or receive treatment that meets this definition.
 More details can be found here: COVID-19 Vaccines for Immunocompromised People.